T

 neighborhood

-• Walk through the Mid-Levels Escalator, the longest outdoor covered escalator system in the world.
+• Look out for the Mid-Levels Escalator, the longest outdoor covered escalator system in the world.

 4. Evening